guptrakeshk/my_music_store_spark_emr/README.md

 ### A hands-on, Project-based instruction for data engineering ETL using Saprk and AWS EMR

-This is a collection of resources for data engineering ETL for a fictious a music company.
+This is a collection of resources for data engineering ETL for a fictious music company.

 Email: gupt.rakeshk@gmail.com

-This project walks through end-to-end data engineering steps that are needed in a typical project.
+This project walks through end-to-end data engineering pipeline steps that are needed in a typical project.
 Access event log data from AWS S3 to dynamically read data in data frame, create a temp database and ETL pipeline using Spark for a music streaming app.
 Spark application reads songs and events log data from AWS S3 and load in memory for faster processing.
-For simpler declarative SQL style queries Spark allows to create a temp table from data frames using Python SQL APIs.
-After processing and transforming songs and events log data application writes processed data into Apache Parquet file format and store into AWS S3 desired location.
+For simpler declarative SQL style queries Spark allows to create a temp table from data frame using Python SQL APIs.
+After processing and transforming songs and events log data, application writes processed data into Apache Parquet file format and store into AWS S3 desired location.
+Here AWS S3 is envisioned as a data lake that stores data from disparate sources after processing and storing into highly optimized, columnar Parquet files format.

 #### Pre-Requisites
 - Ensure AWS IAM user is created with read access to S3 as well as necessary access for AWS EMR.
-- AWS EMR cluster is up, configured and running
+- AWS EMR cluster is up, configured and running .
 - AWS IAM user has right security policy set-up to access and perform ETL on AWS EMR.
 - Ensure IAM role ARN is tested for right permission to access S3 for reading data and subsequently writing processed data in AWS S3 data lake.
 - For security of confidential information, credentials details must be stored in safe configuration file.
 - For better network efficiency, ensure EMR cluster is created in the same region where S3 bucket holding events log and songs meta data is located .
-- Also ensure the desired AWS S3 location of the data lake is in the same region where EMR cluster is running.
+- Also ensure the desired AWS S3 data lake location is in the same region where EMR cluster is running.

 ### Steps involved are :
 - Copy data that are stored in AWS S3.
 - Apply processing, transformation and subsequent writing to Apache file format using Spark followed with loading processed data into desired AWS S3 data lake.
-- Once data is cleansed, transformed and loaded into AWS s3 data lake, it is ready to asnwer queries for analytics.
+- Once data is cleansed, transformed and loaded into AWS s3 data lake, it is ready to asnwer queries for analytics & data science discovery.

 #### Building ETL Pipeline steps:

-- Saprk application accesses S3 bucket to read events log and song data from the EMR cluster.
+- Saprk application accesses S3 bucket to read events log and songs data from the EMR cluster.
-- Iterate through each event file in event_log data to extract events data
+- Spark automatically iterates through each event file from the event_log location to extract events data into a dataframe.
-- Extract users, time and songsplay activity data from events after processing
+- Extract users, time and songsplay activity data from events dataframe after processing and transformation.
-- Create users, time, songsplay data files in Apache parquet format and write back in AWS S3 desired location
+- Write users, time, songsplay data files in the Apache parquet format and store in the AWS S3 data lake.
-- Generate Apache Cassandra CREATE and INSERT statements to load processed records into relevant tables in your data model
 - Once data is cleansed, transformed and loaded in AWS S3 data lake, it is ready to asnwer specific queries for analytics.